Keliris-Team-BIL/ratpsy/README.md

 INFO: This project is for analysis of behavioral responses of rats to a light discrimination task.

 TASK: @AhmedRamadanUant describe the task...
+      Brief description:
+      In a 3 poke setup, a subject is required to initiate a trial by inserting his nose in the center poke (initiating) and remain there for 1000 ms
+      (fixation period).
+Successfully holding its nose for the required time triggers the next state where lights are displayed from a right and left LEDs installed right above the right and left nose pokes.
+The right and left light intensities are varied pseudorandomely among 10 conditions ;
+      5 conditions, the relative difference of brightness is bigger on the left side, and vice versa in the other five.
+The rat is required to decide which side is brighter, and report his decision by withdrawing from the center poke and move and poking the side poke where light was brighter.
+A correct decision by the water restricted rat is rewarded with a drop of water.
+An incorrect choice is punished with 5 seconds timeout.
+After reward delivery or timeout the rat has to wait for a 3 second intertrial interval before being able to start a new trial.

 Definitions of premature responding: